Esri/esri-leaflet-doc/src/pages/api-reference/layers/vector-layer.md

 var map = L.map('map').setView([37.75,-122.45], 12);
 L.esri.Vector.layer('bd505ce3efff479bb4e87b182f180159').addTo(map);

-// Item page for Light Gray Canvas Reference (Local Language) is https://www.arcgis.com/home/item.html?id=3ffec1551cd14606a286622c634b0bb4
+// Item page for World Navigation Map (Local Language) is https://www.arcgis.com/home/item.html?id=72be31d1fa6a42fc895d9a3c0fd8aeef
+// The item id for this vector basemap is "72be31d1fa6a42fc895d9a3c0fd8aeef"
-// You can pass in the item id to add this vector basemap L.esri.Vector.layer('3ffec1551cd14606a286622c634b0bb4').addTo(map);
+// You can pass the item id into the layer constructor L.esri.Vector.layer('72be31d1fa6a42fc895d9a3c0fd8aeef').addTo(map);
 ```